vectara/vectara-docs/www/docs/learn/semantic-search/enable-pagination.md

 import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

-Pagination provides you with customization options for individual preferences or application requirements.
+Users often struggle to find relevant information when faced with long lists of search results.
+Pagination provides customization to present search results based on individual preferences or application requirements.
 Upon query, <Config v="names.product"/> returns the first 10 most relevant search results by default.
 However, there are times when this is not enough and you want to offer your users the ability to paginate through results.

 To enable pagination, use the `offset` and `limit` parameters under the `search` object. `offset` is not required, but it defaults to `0` if you do not specify